riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 # Overview
 Discover how to set up a schema and load vector data with CQL, along with reading that vector data using both CQL and Python.
 Get hands-on experience with actual code examples and the opportunity to try it out on your local machine.
 By the end of this guide, you’ll have a schema, data, and a working code example to play with.

-**In this guide, you will**
-- Learn about Vector Search
-- Create a Vector Search enabled database
-- Create a schema
-- Load vector data with CQL
-- Read vector data with CQL
-- Read vector data with Python
-- Summarize what you learned

 ## 1 Learn about Vector Seach
 Vector Search is a method of searching for similar vectors in a vector space.
 A vector is an array of numbers (floats) that represents a specific object or entity.
 In the context of databases, a vector could represent anything from an image to a document or even a user's behavior.
 Vector Search can be extremely useful in machine learning models, for instance in recommendation systems or image retrieval tasks where we want to find the most similar items to a given item.

-Now that you have a better understanding of what a vector is and how it’s used, let’s create a vector-search enabled database and explore a bit.
+Now that you have a better understanding of what a vector is and how it’s used, let’s create a vector-enabled database and explore a bit.

-## 2 Create a Vector Search enabled database
+## 2 Create a database with Vector Search
-First, create a vector-search enabled database with the following database and keyspace name with the button below.
+First, create a vector-enabled database with the following database and keyspace name with the button below.

 **Database Name:**
 ```shell